Shanghai Oriental Sports Center

 The center has an indoor arena named Indoor Stadium seating 18,000, an indoor swimming pool seating 5,000, and an outdoor swimming pool also seating 5,000.
-The Shanghai Oriental Sports Center is close to Huangpu River, next to Expo Park in Shanghai's Pudong New Area.
-The total investment was two billion yuan.
-The center is situated near the Oriental Sports Center station on the Shanghai Metro.
+The Shanghai Oriental Sports Center is close to Huangpu River and near the Oriental Sports Center station on the Shanghai Metro.

 Indoor stadium

 The main venue at the sports complex is the Indoor Stadium, used for the home games of the arena football club Shanghai Skywalkers.
 It has a capacity of 18,000 and it is used for various events, like arena football, speed skating, basketball, mixed martial arts, figure skating, swimming and eSports.